szycikm/BlackSheep/README.md

 Also please note this is my first Java project, so I might do some stupid mistakes.
 You have been warned.

 Theme song: https://www.youtube.com/watch?v=jtrmWnFAHYE
+# Observations
+I didn't have many problems with the GUI for this project.
+I think that's because of my experience with Windows Forms in c#.
+Of course there's a lot of differences between Swing and Windows Forms - just as many as between java and c#.
+That being said, those two platforms are similar in many ways.
+This helped me quite a bit - I just needed to find equivalents of Forms controls that I already knew.